pyfar/pyfar/README.rst

 Getting Started
 ===============

-Check out the `pyfar.org`_ for a tour trought the pyfar universe, including complete documentation of this package and the other packages.
+Check out `pyfar.org`_ for a tour through the pyfar universe, including complete documentation of this package and the other packages.